dragontamer/AESRand/README.md

 5. Instruction level parallelism (ILP) -- All instructions of the "mixer" portion of the RNG (AESRand_rand) have a throughput of 1-per-cycle or more.
 AMD Zen can execute two AES instructions per clock (and thus has a throughput of 2-per-cycle!!).
-Notice the signature of AESRand_rand(const __m128i state).
+Notice the signature of AESRand_rand(const \__m128i state).
 The state MUST be a constant to take advantage of ILP.
-Theoretically, iteration i could execute in paralle to iteration i+1, i+2, i+3, and i+4 (it takes 1-cycle to move to iteration i+1 due to counter-latency).
-Modern CPUs are incredibly good at capturing this pipeline and internally parallelizing the AES-instructions of the mixer.
-But only because I carefully kept the state a constant in the mixer-portion of the design.
-It should be noted that AESENC has a latency of 4-cycles on AMD Zen, but the 3.7 cycles per loop is faster than AMD can even execute a single AES-instruction.
-Beating the 4 cycle limit of AES's latency is possible through the magic of ILP.
+Aside from the counter-latency, each iteration i can execute in parallel with future iterations i+1, i+2, i+3, etc. etc. Modern CPUs are incredibly good at capturing this parallelism and internally pipelining the AES-instructions of the mixer.
+ILP allows you to beat the latency-characteristics of your instructions.
+For example, every iteration has a latency of 4 cycles per AESENC, or 8-cycles of latency total.
+However, I've tested 3.7 cycles per iteration.
+The magic of ILP makes this possible.

 6. Full invertibility -- http://www.burtleburtle.net/bob/hash/doobs.html The JOAAT hash has a concept of a "bit funnel", which is a BAD thing for hashes.
 If you provably have full-invertibility, it means you